eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 tags:
 ---

-Such a nice name for such a neat tool!
+Such a big sounding name!

+I remember the first time I heard about Gaussian Process Regression.
+It was the summer of 2016, while I was at CERN, and another student was working on such a project.
+I remember him sounding very smart talking about "kernel functions" and other stuff and thinking I could never understand that.
+Well, here I am - two years later.
+And with a better understanding of Gaussian Process Regression.
+Hopefully it all maeks sense.

-Gaussian process regression (GPR) is a powerful method for regression, i.e. for predicting continuous valued outputs.
+Gaussian process regression (GPR) is method for predicting continuous valued outputs.
+But it's a very powerful method, stronger than normal linear regression and support vector machines.
 But, before we go more into it, there are some concepts you should be familiar with if you want to fully appreciate and understand GPR.
-In particular, these concepts are the multivariate Gaussian distribution and Bayesian linear regression.
-I’ll briefly talk about them and go over the key results, but I can’t possibly substitute for a more thorough reading and  education of these topics.
-So, if you feel like looking more into them at other resources, I would think you wise!
+In particular, you should know about the multivariate Gaussian distribution and Bayesian linear regression.
+I’ll briefly talk about them right now, but I can’t possibly substitute for a more thorough reading of these topics.

 The main mathematical structure behind GPR is the **multivariate Gaussian distribution**.
-Multivariate Gaussians are simply generalizations of univariate Gaussian distributions to $$n$$ dimensions.
-The probability density function (PDF) of a set of random variables $$ x \in {\rm I\!R}^n $$ that are distributed by a multivariate Gaussian with mean $$ \mu \in {\rm I\!R}^n $$ and positive semi-definite (note: positive semidefinite means it has non-negative eigenvalues) covariance $$ \Sigma \in {\rm I\!R}^{n \times n} $$ is:
+Multivariate Gaussian distributions are simply extensions of univariate Gaussian distributions to $$n$$ dimensions.
+But they don't just describe the behavior of each component; they also describe how the components effect each other!

+The probability density function (PDF) of a set of random variables $$ x \in {\rm I\!R}^n $$ that are distributed by a multivariate Gaussian with mean $$ \mu \in {\rm I\!R}^n $$ and positive semi-definite (i.e. non-negative eigenvalues) covariance $$ \Sigma \in {\rm I\!R}^{n \times n} $$ is:
 <p> $$p(x; \mu, \Sigma) = \dfrac{1}{\sqrt{ (2\pi)^n |\Sigma|}} \mathrm{exp} ( - \dfrac{1}{2} (x - \mu)^T \Sigma^{-1} (x - \mu) ) $$ </p>

-An important important property of multivariate Gaussians that we’ll need for GP regression is the _conditioning property_.
+One important important property of multivariate Gaussians that we’ll need for GP regression is the _conditioning property_.
 Specifically, if we write our random vector $$ x \sim \mathcal{N}( \mu, \Sigma ) \in {\rm I\!R}^{n} $$ as

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 $$ x = \begin{bmatrix} x_a \\ x_b \end{bmatrix} $$ where $$ x_a = \begin{bmatrix} x_1 \\ . \\ . \\ x_k \end{bmatrix} $$ and $$ x_b = \begin{bmatrix} x_{k+1} \\ . \\ . \\ x_n \end{bmatrix} $$, then